esentri/domainlifecycles/getting-started/english/index_en.md

 ---

-This guide provides a complete guide on how to set up and use DLC.
+This guide provides a complete guide on how to set up and use DLC (the Domainlifecycles framework).
 The examples used in the guide are always based on Spring-Boot.
 The domain used corresponds to the complete [sample-project](../../sample-project).

 ---